 The policies described below reflect the changing landscape of alcohol sales over the past two decades.
 The rise of online commerce and large internet retailers, coupled with a trend in court cases to limit the powers of states to control alcohol sales that cross state lines, may change the way alcohol is purchased by consumers.
-Relaxing laws governing the sale of alcohol during the COVID-19 pandemic has accelerated these changes, which have yet unknown but possibly significant effects on the ability of people under age 21 to obtain alcohol.
+Relaxing laws governing the sale and delivery of alcohol during the COVID-19 pandemic has accelerated these changes, which have yet unknown but possibly significant effects on the ability of people under age 21 to obtain alcohol.
 Accordingly, ICCPUD is in the process of developing a new analysis and summary of state laws governing all the current methods for selling alcohol to consumers at home.
-This section describes four distinct but related current policies: Retailer Interstate Shipments of Alcohol, Direct Sales/Shipment from Producers to Consumer, Home Delivery of Alcohol, and Direct-to-Consumer Alcohol Delivery.
+This section describes four distinct but related policies: Retailer Interstate Shipments of Alcohol, Direct Sales/Shipment from Producers to Consumer, Home Delivery of Alcohol from Off-Premises Retailers, and Home Delivery of Alcohol from On-Premises Retailers.
+Note that the terminology for the delivery of alcohol will continue to evolve and be updated to better reflect the respective policies being discussed here.